Welcome to the Seattle Flute Society!

 Inspiring and serving the Pacific Northwest flute community since 1979

 The Seattle Flute Society is a 501(c)3 non-profit organization that was founded in 1979 by Felix Skowronek.
-To honor "all things flute," the SFS presents a season of events from September to May, including recitals, masterclasses, workshops, competitions, and our highly anticipated Flute Festival.
-Each event features local, national, or international distinguished artists in all avenues of flute playing - performers of classical, jazz, baroque, ethnic, and contemporary music.
+To honor "all things flute," the SFS presents a yearly season of events, including recitals, masterclasses, workshops, and competitions.
+Each event features local, national, or international distinguished artists in all avenues of flute playing - performers of classical, jazz, baroque, contemporary, and world music.

 Our members are amateur and professional flutists, teachers, students, flute makers, accompanists, listeners, patrons – anyone interested in the flute!
 The SFS also sponsors a flute choir which rehearses weekly and is open to all members.
 Our newsletter, published regularly between August and May, contains a calendar of events, articles of interest to members, and advertisements from our commercial and individual members.

-The SFS Season runs from September through May.
-Most events throughout the season take place on Sundays and there is typically one event in September, October, January, February, and April.
+The SFS Season typically runs from September through April.
+Most events throughout the season take place on Sundays.
 Every April, we hold our annual Flute Festival which hosts a flute-filled day of activities including a workshop and recital with a high caliber guest artist, a Flute Choir Showcase, our Young Members' Recital (grades 5 and below!), our Young Artist Competition Finals, and Commercial Exhibits where instruments, music, accessories and other flute-related merchandise are exhibited, demonstrated and sold.

 Join or renew your membership today to be included in a great season of fluting!